JOB OPENING

 The Beaufort County Sheriff’s Office has a highly competitive pay plan.

-Emergency Services Dispatchers are eligible to receive an annual pay increase based on satisfactory performance evaluations.
+This position is eligible to receive an annual pay increase based on satisfactory performance evaluations.

 Beaufort County offers the following benefits to qualified full-time employees: